HarshChandravanshi/Comprehensive-Analysis-of-Sales-Data-Visualizing-and-Interpreting-Key-Insights/README.md

 The heat map offered a comprehensive view of the yearly sales and profit by region and category.
 This visualization provided a clear understanding of the company's performance across different regions and categories, highlighting areas of strength or areas that require attention.

 The waterfall chart illustrated the sales by sub-category, enabling us to identify the individual contributions and impacts of each sub-category on overall sales.

+The tree map provided an interactive and intuitive visualization of sub-category-wise sales and profits, giving a clear understanding of the relative sizes and performances of different sub-categories.